-As previously disclosed in our prospectus filed with the SEC on December 14, 2018, we identified material weaknesses in our internal control over financial reporting during the preparation of our financial statements for the year ended December 31, 2017.
+As previously disclosed in our Annual report on Form 10-K filed with the SEC on March 30, 2020, we identified material weaknesses in our internal control over financial reporting during the preparation of our financial statements for the year ended December 31, 2019.
 Under standards established by the PCAOB, a material weakness is a deficiency or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of annual or interim financial statements will not be prevented or detected and corrected on a timely basis.
-The material weaknesses in internal control over financial reporting have not been remediated as of December 31, 2018.
+The material weaknesses in internal control over financial reporting have not been fully remediated as of December 31, 2020.

-The material weaknesses in financial reporting as of December 31, 2018 are summarized as follows:
+The material weaknesses in financial reporting as of December 31, 2020 are summarized as follows:

-- · We determined that we did not have sufficient accounting processes and procedures in place, particularly in the areas of allowance for loan loss, finished goods inventory costing, revenue recognition, income taxes, and processing of accounts payable and accruals for period end cut-off. - We determined that we did not have sufficient experienced personnel to support preparation of financial statements for compliance with U.S. GAAP and SEC rules. - We determined that we did not have sufficient policies and procedures to ensure the appropriate review and approval of user access rights to our accounting system; and lack of approval of journal entries and segregation of duties in our financial reporting process.
+- We determined that we did not have sufficient accounting processes and procedures in place, particularly in the areas of allowance for loan loss; inventory costing; revenue recognition; income taxes; and processing of accounts payable and treasury transactions. - We determined that we did not have sufficient personnel to support preparation of financial statements for compliance with U.S. GAAP and SEC. - We determined that we did not have sufficient policies and procedures to ensure the appropriate review and approval of user access rights to our accounting system; and lack of approval of journal entries and segregation of duties in our financial reporting process. - We determined that our information technology infrastructure does not provide sufficient safeguards required by the COBIT framework.